isTheo/WordScramble/README.md

 Project 5 from Hacking With Swift.

-- Learned more about UITableView, reloading data and inserting rows
+- Learned more about `UITableView`, reloading data and inserting rows
-- How to add text fields to UIAlertController for user input
+- How to add text fields to `UIAlertController` for user input
 - Gained deeper insights into core concepts like Swift strings, closures, NSRange